77Z/loggit-for-linux/README.md

 it is located in ``~/.loggit`` folder under ``config/settings.json``

 The next section will show you how to apply those things to the editor itself.

+# Building

+Build it however you want!
+I just wanna finish it before releasing it!

 # Applying settings